Getting Started

 Trip Planner

 Build multi-day itineraries with daily breakdowns, waypoints, water sources, and resupply points.
-Upload a GPX file to overlay your planned route on an interactive map.
-Share a read-only link with anyone, or invite others to co-edit your trip in real time — no account required for collaborators.
+Upload a GPX file to map your route and export it.
+Share a read-only link or invite others to co-edit in real time.

 Safety system